Beverly Park (amusement park): Rides

-Marketing and Publicity
+Marketing and publicity

-Bradley publicized the Park extensively, including regular coverage in Billboard (magazine).
+Bradley publicized the park extensively, including regular coverage in Billboard (magazine).
 He also did not discourage gate-crashers, and marketed into both the local community and Hollywood with his Birthday Book and Guest Book initiatives.

 "Birthday Book"

 In addition to engineering innovations, David Bradley also developed early initiatives in advertising to children such as what was known as the "Birthday Book".
-This was a book containing all the birth dates of the children living within the area of the Park that he could obtain.
-In doing so, he made it possible to send each of them a balloon and a greeting card for their birthdays, which were often celebrated at the Park itself.
+This was a book containing all the birth dates of the children living within the area of the park that he could obtain.
+In doing so, he made it possible to send each of them a balloon and a greeting card for his or her birthday, which was often celebrated at the park itself.
 For example, Bunker Spreckels, son of Kay Williams, celebrated his third birthday there.

-Many other famous people took advantage of this: Van Johnson, Loretta Young, Charles Correll, Burt Lancaster, Alice Faye and Phil Harris hosted parties at the Park, during which they could enjoy the rides, balloons, clown cakes, favors and refreshments offered by Bradley.
+Many other famous people took advantage of this: Van Johnson, Loretta Young, Charles Correll, Burt Lancaster, Alice Faye and Phil Harris hosted parties at the park, during which they could enjoy the rides, balloons, clown cakes, favors and refreshments offered by Bradley.

 "Guest Book"

-Besides the Birthday book, Bradley created a "Guest Book", which contained the signatures of many famous people who were regular clients of the Park.
-These included Glen Ford, Charles Boyer, Bob Hutton, Robert Walker, Mary Pickford, Paul Henreid, Ann Rutherford, Ingrid Bergman, Judy Garland, Charles Chaplin, Oona O'Neil, Cleatus Caldwell, Norman Taurog, Kay Kyser, Jack Carson, Ken Murray, Joan Bennett, Walter Wanger, Franchot Tone, Brian Donlevy, Roy Rogers, Margaret O'Brien, John Garfield and many others.
-The guest book was not only a fun way for visitors to see which celebrities had visited the Park, but it also contributed to improve its reputation.
+Besides the Birthday Book, Bradley created a "Guest Book", which contained the signatures of many famous people who were regular clients of the park.
+These included Glenn Ford, Charles Boyer, Bob Hutton, Robert Walker, Mary Pickford, Paul Henreid, Ann Rutherford, Ingrid Bergman, Judy Garland, Charles Chaplin, Oona O'Neil, Cleatus Caldwell, Norman Taurog, Kay Kyser, Jack Carson, Ken Murray, Joan Bennett, Walter Wanger, Franchot Tone, Brian Donlevy, Roy Rogers, Margaret O'Brien, John Garfield and many others.
+The guest book was not only a fun way for visitors to see which celebrities had visited the park, but it also contributed to improve its reputation.

-The Kiddieland site in the present day
+Kiddieland site in the present day

-The original site of Beverly Park is now the location of the Beverly Center Shopping Mall and of the Cedars-Sinai Medical Center, which is located between San Vicente Boulevard, La Cienega Boulevard, Beverly Boulevard, and Third Street.
-The Park site was originally occupied by underground oil wells which can still be found underneath the modern buildings.
+The original site of Beverly Park is now the location of the Beverly Center Shopping Mall, which is located between San Vicente Boulevard, La Cienega Boulevard, Beverly Boulevard, and Third Street.
+The park site was originally occupied by underground oil wells which can still be found underneath the modern buildings.

-Beverly Park in popular culture
+In popular culture

 Books

 Beverly Park has been widely referenced in popular fiction, including books by: